-The piston ring set are located in the piston crown and consists of two directional compression rings and one spring-loaded conformable oil scraper ring.
-Running face of compression rings are chromium-ceramic-plated.
+The piston ring set consists of two directional compression rings and one spring-loaded conformable oil scraper ring.
+All rings are chromium-plated and located in the piston crown.

 4.2.8 Cylinder head

 The cylinder head is made of grey cast iron.
 The thermally loaded flame plate is cooled efficiently by cooling water led from the periphery radially towards the centre of the head.
 The bridges between the valves cooling channels are drilled to provide the best possible heat transfer.